Greek comfort food meets plant-based in this vegan Greek pastitsio. All the flavor of the traditional version but with a healthy twist!

 - Greek Vegan Baklava

-- 24 ounces penne pasta gluten free pasta if wanted, I use this kind
+- 24 ounces penne pasta , gluten free if needed

 - 1 cup brown rice